Yash-Vora/Pose-Estimation-With-MoveNet-Lightning/README.md

 **OR**

-Just execute the requirements.txt file and run the following command.
+Just execute the requirements.txt file by running the following command.

 ```powershell
 pip install -r requirements.txt